Family: Newlyweds killed in accident minutes after getting married

 RELATED: NTSB releases preliminary report of helicopter crash that killed SE Texas newlyweds, pilot

-Police remained on the scene investigating late Friday afternoon.
+Police say a man driving a F-250 pickup truck was towing a trailer with a tractor when he hit the car with Boudreaux and Morgan.
+Police say the driver of the truck was not injured.

 In video from the scene you can see a badly mangled car in a ditch.
-The crash closed Highway 87.
+The crash closed Highway 87 for most of Friday afternoon.